IBM/ibm-block-csi-driver/docs/content/configuration/creating_statefulset.md

 StatefulSets can include file system volumes, raw block volumes, or both.

-**Important:** When defining the StatefulSet configuration, be sure to define volumes according to the PVC volume mode.
+When defining the StatefulSet configuration, be sure to define volumes according to the PVC volume mode.{: important}

 Use the following sections for YAML creation of StatefulSets with file system, raw block volume, and mixed volume modes.